 For more information about these roles visit our Advanced nursing roles page.

 Education in perioperative nursing can be found in both informal and formal settings.

 - Undergraduate degrees can offer education as either theory and clinical placement, theory only, or clinical placement opportunities during acute placements.

 - Transition to practice programs can offer orientation to perioperative nursing during an operating suite rotation.

-- Diplomas of nursing may offer a perioperative elective HLTEN612B Practise in the perioperative nursing environment in the advanced diploma units of study.
+- Diplomas of nursing may offer a perioperative elective HLTENN058 Apply nursing practise in the perioperative setting in the advanced diploma units of study.
 (Note: for diploma courses you need to ensure you study with a registered training organisation (RTO).
 For more information see www.training.gov.au.)

 - Introduction to perioperative nursing programs may be delivered by state and territory perioperative nursing associations (see links below).

 - The Australian College of Nursing (ACN) offers a Graduate Certificate in Perioperative Nursing.